 The case’s size and weight

 The Bizhop carry-on case has a height of 55 centimetres, a width of 40 cm and a depth of 23 cm.
-Those dimensions mean that it falls within the maximum size for carry-on luggage on British Airways flights (56 cm x 45 cm x 25 cm).
+Those dimensions mean that it falls within the maximum size for carry on luggage on British Airways flights (56 cm x 45 cm x 25 cm).

-The case weights just over three kilograms (3.1kg).
+When empty, the case weights just over three kilograms (3.1kg).